Reading and the Brain

 |Required Materials||If taking the course for graduate credit, You will need to purchase this book on your own for $23: https://dyslexiaida.org/product/expert-perspectives-on-interventions-for-reading|

 |Audience||Classroom teachers, interventionists, reading specialists, special educator, and other school personnel|

 Three graduate credits through Castleton University are optional for an additional $570.

-This course will occur from 8:30 AM – 4:00 PM on the following dates:
+This course will occur over the following dates and times: